freeCodeCamp/freeCodeCamp/curriculum/challenges/english/06-quality-assurance/advanced-node-and-express/how-to-use-passport-strategies.english.md

 If the authentication was successful, the user object will be saved in <em>req.user</em>.

-At this point if you enter a username and password in the form, it should redirect to the home page <code>/</code> and the console of your server should display 'User {USERNAME} attempted to log in.', since we currently cannot login a user who isn't registered.
+At this point, if you enter a username and password in the form, it should redirect to the home page <code>/</code>, and the console of your server should display <code>'User {USERNAME} attempted to log in.'</code>, since we currently cannot login a user who isn't registered.

 Submit your page when you think you've got it right.
 If you're running into errors, you can check out the project completed up to this point <a href='https://gist.github.com/camperbot/7ad011ac54612ad53188b500c5e99cb9' target='_blank'>here</a>.